$%0$$$$123i$12340004132

 Watch the video explanation of Fixed vs Variable rates

-Variable rate loans are loans that have an interest rate that will fluctuate over time in line with prevailing interest rates.
-They generally have lower starting interest rates than fixed rate loans, but the interest rate and payment amounts can change over time.
-Sometimes they are also known as floating rate loans.
+Variable rate loans have an interest rate that will fluctuate over time in line with prevailing interest rates.

 Variable rates are usually pegged to changes to a well-known index, such as the 1-month LIBOR.
 LIBOR (the London Interbank Offered Rate) is the interest rate that banks charge one another to borrow money; the 1-month means that the variable rate can change monthly.
 A rate change one month also changes the monthly payment due for that month, as well as the total expected interest owed over the life of the loan.

-A cap on a variable rate loan is a maximum limit on the interest rate that you can be charged, regardless of how much the index interest rate changes.
+However, some variable rate loans come with a cap that sets a limit on the interest rate that you can be charged, regardless of how much the index interest rate changes.

 What’s the best option for you?
 There’s no universal right or wrong answer.
 The decisions on loan amount, term, and fixed or variable rate all depend upon your personal situation and flexibility.

-Interest rates on variable rate loans depend on prevailing market interest rates, so the total interest owed will depend upon changes in the broader environment.
+With fixed-rate loans, you’re locked into an interest rate for the life of your loan, which means payments are predictable.
+Interest rates on variable-rate loans depend on prevailing market interest rates, so the total interest owed will depend upon changes in the broader environment.

-Ultimately the decision on the loan term, amount, and loan type depend on your personal situation.
-If you have further questions about selecting a loan type, don’t hesitate to contact us at 855.456.SoFi.
+Ultimately the decisions on the loan term, amount, and loan type depend on your personal situation.

 You Might Also Like